CsPS0/Neumann-Survival-Week/RPG-GAME/RenderLib/README.md

 - char `character` : character to be displayed
 - int `layer` : the layer of the pixel (for overlapping drawings)

+methods:
+- `bool Equals(Pixel? a, Pixel? b)` : checks if two pixels are have the same properties except for the layer

 ## Frame in Frame.cs

 A class for representing a frame (matrix of pixels).